eyradel/Data-ETL-Pipeline/README.md

 ## Usage

-1. **Data Integration Script**: The `data_integration.py` script demonstrates how to integrate data from various sources using Pandas and PySpark.
+1. **Data Integration Script**: The `cleanup_analysis.ipynb` script demonstrates how to integrate data from various sources using Pandas and PySpark.
 Follow the instructions in the script to customize it for your specific data sources and requirements.

 2. **Jupyter Notebook**: The `cleanup_analysis.ipynb` Jupyter notebook provides a step-by-step guide to cleaning, transforming, and analyzing the integrated data.
 Execute the cells sequentially to perform data analysis tasks.